 I am definitely a foodie.
 I love to eat, particularly when the food is of a good quality.
 I have my favourite cuisines, like anybody, and I know what kinds of food I love and the kinds of foods that I’m certain that I definitely don’t love.
 I did not believe that burritos were the kind of food that I liked to eat- until I visited Barburrito Liverpool.
+Since then, we’ve eaten burritos like they’re going out of fashion.

 I wouldn’t say I’m a food snob, but I must admit I was overly sceptical about how a chain of restaurants could be as good as everyone said they were.
 My friend Laura, for instance, is obsessed with the place and my partner would eat burritos for every meal if I’d let him.
 I’m not a fan of messy food and a burrito just screamed ‘messy and impractical’ to me.
 With this said, I must admit that I have been converted over to the burrito loving club (and I’ve even been back to Barburrito Liverpool since this event!
 Shock, horror!)